HoTT/Coq-HoTT/STYLE.md

   successfully.

-  Note also that Travis doesn't automatically restart itself on a pull request when the master branch changes, so if other pull requests have been merged in the interval since a given pull request was first submitted it may be necessary to manually restart Travis before merging it.
+  Note also that Travis doesn't automatically restart itself on a pull request when the master branch changes.
+Thus, if other pull requests have been merged in the interval since a given pull request was first submitted, it may be necessary to rebase that pull request against the new master and then manually restart Travis, to make sure before merging it that it won't break the master branch.

 - In the absence of objections, two approvals suffice for a pull request to be merged.
 Thus, instead of giving a second approval one